Boals/Winnett and Associates

+Mx.
 Christiana Cole moved from Austin, Texas to New York to study opera at the Manhattan School of Music.
-But while she was in school, Christiana began sneaking into composition classes, and convinced the registrar to let her cross-register at Columbia University, where she studied creative writing.
+But while they were in school, Christiana began sneaking into composition classes, and convinced the registrar to let them cross-register at Columbia University, where they studied creative writing.
 Christiana studied composition with Dr. Mark Stambaugh and Christopher Cerrone.
 Christiana served as dramaturg on Cerrone’s Pulitzer Prize-nominated opera Invisible Cities.
 Christiana’s first full-scale work was Bombshell Baby, a musical about a drag queen who fights Nazis.
 (Christiana wrote book/lyrics and co-wrote the music with Rachel Felstein.)
 Bombshell Baby was presented in a sold-out run at the Ensemble Studio Theatre in July 2012.

-Christiana has taught voice lessons for over a decade.
-In addition to her private studio, Christiana has been a guest lecturer on performance and public speaking at Columbia University and on the private voice faculty at the New York Film Academy Musical Theater Conservatory.
-She is hired by composers and producers as a consultant on vocal lines and general singing questions.
-She tutors aspiring writers and mentors aspiring voice teachers.
+Christiana has taught voice lessons for fifteen years.
+In addition to their private studio, Christiana has been a guest lecturer at Columbia University, University of Lynchburg, and SUNY New Paltz, and on the voice faculty at the New York Film Academy Professional Conservatory of Musical Theater.
+They are hired by composers and producers as a consultant on vocal lines and general singing questions.
+They tutor aspiring writers and mentor aspiring voice teachers.
+They are available for script consultation.

 Christiana’s Christmas album “A Cozy Christmas with Christiana Cole” is available on iTunes, Amazon, and all major streaming platforms.
-She has a chihuahua/dachshund mix (aka “chiweenie”) named Millie and a husband named Aaron Phillips.
+They have a chihuahua/dachshund mix (aka “chiweenie”) named Millie and a husband named Aaron.
+Christiana is autistic and a trans non-binary person.

 - Off Broadway